 Step 3: Pay ONE fee for travel, mobile and breakdown cover for TWO

 If you're both paying for travel, mobile or breakdown cover, opting for a top packaged bank account could cut your costs.
-These accounts charge a monthly fee, though this doesn't increase if you add another account holder – so you can get double the benefit without doubling fees.
+These accounts charge a monthly fee, but this doesn't increase if you add another account holder – so you can get double the benefit without doubling fees.

 However, always check you need the included insurance (and the key exclusions to make sure you're covered) and whether you could get cheaper standalone policies.
-See our Cheap mobile insurance, breakdown insurance and travel insurance guides to compare costs.
+See our Cheap mobile insurance, Breakdown insurance and Travel insurance guides to compare costs.

-Step 4: Ensure both of your spending earns cashback on spending
+Step 4: Ensure both of your spending earns cashback

 Finally, make sure you're being paid for all of your everyday spending.
 There are two main options here (though you could combine them):